 Are Home Remedies for Alcohol Poisoning Safe?

 In a nutshell, no. These are myths that can do more harm than good.
 Alcohol poisoning shouldn’t be compared to a nasty hangover or a blackout.
-When this happens, someone’s system is under tremendous pressure and stress, and they could die if you don’t take the right steps.
+When this happens, someone’s system is under tremendous pressure and stress, and they could die if they don’t take the proper steps.

 To help save someone from an alcohol poisoning episode, make sure you follow these steps: